-The Harold R. Johnson Diversity Service Award, named after Dean Emeritus of the School of Social Work, this award was established in 1996 and recognizes faculty whose service goes above and beyond their regular duties and contributes to the development of a culturally and ethnically diverse campus community.
-Nominees must be full-time tenured or tenure-track faculty on the Ann Arbor campus.
-Criteria for selection include:
+The Harold R. Johnson Diversity Service Award, named after Dean Emeritus of the School of Social Work, was established in 1996 to recognize faculty whose service goes above and beyond their regular duties and contributes to the development of a culturally and ethnically diverse campus community.

 - Public and/or academically oriented endeavors that demonstrate intellectual excellence and commitment to cultural diversity in service, teaching, scholarship, and/or creative activity

-- Efforts to increase diversity within one’s academic unit and/or the University
+- Efforts to increase diversity or improve the climate within one’s academic unit and/or the University

 - Efforts to use scholarly and/or creative work to enhance the success of students and faculty of diverse cultural and racial backgrounds

-- Efforts to bring about equity in our community or society as a whole
+- Sustained effort and demonstrated outcomes to bring about equity in our community or society as a whole